westbeta/westbeta.github.io/src/support/wordpress-authorize-net-payments-plugin-docs.md

 ![Settings Selected](/assets/img/products/wp-authnet/support/settings-selected.png)

-Register and activate by entering your email address that you used to purchase the WordPress Authorize.Net Payments plugin and enter the license key you recieved.
+Register and activate by entering your email address that you used to purchase the WordPress Authorize.Net Payments plugin and enter the license key you received.

 ![Register Plugin](/assets/img/products/wp-authnet/support/activate-license.png)

 Once the plugin is activated, configure the settings to your choosing.
 Make sure to set the *Authorize.Net Login ID* and the *Authorize.Net Transaction Key* as they are required for the plugin to work.
 Learn more about all the plugin [settings and options here](#settings).